**Applications for the 2023-2024 school year are closed. Please check this page again later for updates about the 2024-2025 school year.

 Note that we no longer accept the Physics GRE as part of our application process.
-Additionally, due to the disruptions posed by the COVID-19 pandemic, we have opted not to accept the General GRE for this coming year (2021).
-Related to this, we affirm that we will not view CR/NCR or equivalent grades in the Spring 2020 semester negatively in graduate applications in future years.
+Additionally, due to continued disruptions posed by the COVID-19 pandemic, we have opted not to accept the General GRE for this coming year (2023).
+Related to this, we affirm that we will not view CR/NCR or equivalent grades in the 2020-21 academic year negatively in graduate applications in future years.
 The decision to take classes for CR/NC will not be held against applicants in our graduate admissions process, and this applies to all courses, including those that count for the Astronomy or Physics major.

 Applying for Admission

 - Frequently Asked Questions about graduate admissions in astronomy

 - Please visit the application portal of the Graduate School of Arts and Sciences to apply.

 - The Astronomy Department is participating in the University of Virginia Bridge to the Doctorate Program

 - Frequently Asked Questions about typical graduate student life

 - Graduate Student Guide from the University of Virginia